-Empowered to learn
+Empowered to Learn

 in Chicago this spring, based on our "empowered to learn" mission and vision.

 Reflective and Global Thinkers

-Walk into our school and you'll notice, we are super proud of it.
-Our Dolphin Pride oozes out of every hallway or classroom of the building.
-A few years back, the theme of Dryden's 60th birthday party was Dryden Rocks and that was something that stuck because...
+Walk into our school and you'll notice that we are super proud of it.
+"Pride in Dryden" oozes out of every part of our building.
+Several years ago, the theme of Dryden's 60th birthday celebration was "Dryden Rocks" and that was something that stuck because...
 Dryden DOES rock!
-We've used this as our motto and hashtag (#DrydenRocks) to celebrate something as big as a teacher who has been nominated for various awards to our field day where we have 100 volunteers help us manage a fun and active day for our school.
+We've used this as our motto and hashtag (#DrydenRocks) to celebrate something as big as a teacher getting recognized at a national level to our Field Day where we have over 100 parent volunteers help facilitate many fun games and activities for our entire student body.
+Dryden rocks because every person in our school community rocks - there is something uniquely special and wonderful about each individual that makes them "rock".
+We want to celebrate that!
 Dryden Rocks.
 We know it, our community knows it, and anyone who enters our building knows it.
-It's a passionate place to learn and grow.
+It's a positive, passionate place to learn and grow.

 Dolphins who have moved on from Dryden, no matter the age, remain very special to us.
 It is incredibly rewarding to see the positive long-term impact that Dryden's elementary school experiences have had on our former Dolphins.
 We greatly enjoy seeing and celebrating former Dolphins over the years.
 Seeing and hearing about the wonderful accomplishments of former Dolphins inspires current Dolphins to do their best learning, follow their dreams and use their talents for the betterment of themselves and others, just as the Dolphins who have come before them are doing!